 - Like Bactrian camels, they have two humps, are massive in size, and are indigenous to Central Asia.

 - Wild Bactrian camels inhabit some regions of northern China and the Gobi desert (southern part of Mongolia).

-- This camel species has been listed as critically endangered by several organizations like IUCN and London Zoological Society.
+- This camel species has been listed as critically endangered by several organizations like IUCN and the London Zoological Society.

 - The current surviving population of wild Bactrian camels is about 1,400 only.

-Why Does Some Camels Have Two Humps
+Why Do Some Camels Have Two Humps

 - Bactrian and Wild Bactrian camels have two humps while Dromedary camels have one.